 Pure leveraged, limited-recourse acquisition loan finance transactions occur in Latin America less frequently than in the US or Europe.
-This is partly because the volumes of M&A activity in the region (US \$100 billion in 2017) are still a fraction of US M&A activity (US \$1.5 trillion in 2017) and European M&A activity (US \$850 billion in 2017).
-Country and currency risks specific to the region have also added to lenders' perceived risks of such limited-recourse loans.
-In addition, non-financial institution lenders, which are traditionally the lenders interested in providing term loan Bs, a preferred source of debt financing by private equity funds, have been relatively inactive in the region due to unfavourable local withholding taxes, which are often applicable in the region to off-shore lenders that are not financial institutions.
+This is partly because the volumes of M&A activity in the region (US\$72.6 billion in 2018) are still a fraction of US M&A activity (US\$1.5 trillion in 2018) and European M&A activity (US\$989.2 billion in 2018).
+Country and currency risks specific to the region also add to lenders' perceived risks of such limited-recourse loans.
+In addition, non-financial institution lenders, which are traditionally the lenders interested in providing term loan Bs, a preferred source of debt financing by private equity funds, have been relatively inactive in the region due to unfavourable local withholding taxes, which are often applicable in the region to off-shore lenders that are not financial institutions or are organised in countries designated as tax havens.
 And local banks have often been able to provide competitive pricing in this environment.

 In our experience, international lenders have been more active in providing acquisition finance bridge loans in Latin America, which often take the form of bridge-bond take-out structures, and are frequently tied to M&A advisory mandates or other larger client relationships.
-Also, we have seen that Asian and European banks that are active in the medium- and long-term project finance markets have been active in leveraged acquisition financing - with project-finance-style debt-sizing parameters - of single-asset or portfolio power or infrastructure deals supported by US-dollar linked, long-term commercial contracts.
-Often, and in line with the business drivers of the international banks, we have seen that acquisition finance in the region has tended to be backed in whole or in part by corporate balance sheets, with customised, non-all-assets collateral packages when leverage exceeds 3.5 to 4.5 times EBITDA.
+Also, we have seen that Asian and European banks that are active in the medium- and long-term project finance markets have been active in leveraged acquisition financing - with project financestyle debt-sizing parameters - of single-asset or portfolio power or infrastructure deals supported by US-dollar linked, long-term commercial contracts.
+At the same time, we have often observed, in line with the business drivers of the international banks, acquisition finance in the region being backed in whole or in part by corporate balance sheets, with customised, non-all-assets collateral packages when leverage exceeds 3.5 to 4.5 times EBITDA.

-As private equity funds and other buyers seek loan financing for their targets in Latin America, cross-border acquisition loans will remain for the foreseeable future an important, if not critical, part of the capital toolbox.
-A buyer will generally require certainty of loan funds before committing to a purchase agreement, whether the acquisition loan financing takes the form of a bridge loan or longerterm financing, whether the target is a corporate or project, and whether the buyer is a strategic corporate or a private equity fund.
-The increasing volumes of M&A activity in the region, including in the energy, natural resources and infrastructure sectors in particular, would appear to be a promising source of highly bankable senior acquisition loans, with or without capital market take-outs.
+As private equity funds and strategic buyers seek loan financing for their targets in Latin America, cross-border acquisition loans will remain an important, if not critical, part of the capital toolbox.
+A buyer will generally require certainty of loan funds before committing to a purchase agreement, whether the acquisition loan financing takes the form of a bridge loan or longer-term financing, whether the target is a corporate or project, and whether the buyer is a strategic corporate or a private equity fund.
+The volumes of M&A activity in the region, including in the real estate, energy, natural resources and infrastructure sectors in particular, would appear to be a promising source of highly bankable senior acquisition loans, with or without capital market take-outs.